1. Flexible Input and Output Data Transfer Cores

 The output of the first flip-flop (cTrig) may occur too close to the rising edge of the sample clock, causing mTrig to be metastable.
 When the metastability finally settles, it may do so differently on two different devices, causing them to see the same trigger signal at two different instants in time.

 The SMC employs a unique patent-pending digital synchronization scheme whereby another clock domain signal is used to enable the driving and receiving of triggers.
 This signal, called the Trigger Clock (TClk), is generated by dividing the sample clock down to a frequency low enough that triggers can be reliably transmitted and received over the PXI trigger lines or Real Time System Integration (RTSI) bus.
-This technique ensures synchronization among instruments, independent of the relationship of the sample clock to the 10 MHz reference clock.
+This technique ensures synchronization among supported instruments, independent of the relationship of the sample clock to the 10 MHz reference clock.

 7. Instrument Driver Software